All Products

 }

-Step 2: Configure required features
+Step 2: Configure features

-Call the aiot_compress_setopt function to perform the following steps:
+Call aiot_compress_setopt to configure the following settings.

-1. Associate the data compression module instance with an MQTT connection handle.
+1. Associate the MQTT connection handle.

-/* Specify the MQTT connection handle */
+/* Associate the MQTT handle. */

 aiot_compress_setopt(compress_handle, AIOT_COMPRESSOPT_MQTT_HANDLE, mqtt_handle);

-2. Specify a compression level.
+2. Set the compression level.

 uint8_t compress_level = 1;